fcitx5-android/fcitx5-android.github.io/docs/faq.en.md

 ## How to import table

-[fcitx5-android#175](https://github.com/fcitx5-android/fcitx5-android/pull/175) adds the support of importing table based input method, so after `0.0.3-43`, you can import table using following steps:
+[fcitx5-android#175](https://github.com/fcitx5-android/fcitx5-android/pull/175) adds the support of importing table based input method, so after `0.0.3-43`, you can import table with following steps:

 1. Obtain the configuration file of the input method (the filename extension should be `.conf` or `.conf.in`) and table dictionary (the filename extension should be `.dict` or `.txt`) to be imported.
 Take "zhengma" as an example, you can download `zhengma.conf.in` and `zhengma.txt` at [fcitx/fcitx5-table-extra](https://github.com/fcitx/fcitx5-table-extra).
 2. Open the App, navigate to Addons → Table (click the gear button on the right) → Manage Table Input Methods, and click the plus button in the lower right corner.
 Select the second term, i.e. "From separate files", in the dialog that pops up.
 3. In the new dialog, click "Input method configuration file" and select `zhengma.conf.in` obtained in step 1; click "Table dictionary" and select `zhengma.txt` obtained in step 1; and click OK button.
 4. A notification of "Importing zheng,a.conf.in" should be created by the App.
-If the file are correct, the operation may take a few seconds.
+If the files are correct, the operation may take a few seconds.
 Then, you will see "Zhengma" in the list.

 ## How to import table manually